theramiyer/blog/content/post/2021/on-petrol-prices.md

 Not having a vehicle does not make you immune to this effect.
 Everything needs fuel, starting from the transportation of the grain you eat, irrigation and what not, to perhaps even the water you use.
 Every commodity needs fuel at every stage.

-A hike in fuel prices leads to _cost push inflation_ As a result of this, in fact, we are already seeing a [retail inflation of 6.3%](https://www.thehindu.com/business/Economy/consumer-inflation-quickens-to-63/article34816205.ece).
+A hike in fuel prices leads to _cost push inflation_.
+As a result of this, in fact, we are already seeing a [retail inflation of 6.3%](https://www.thehindu.com/business/Economy/consumer-inflation-quickens-to-63/article34816205.ece).
 The inflation in the _fuel and light_ category was 11.58% across India, while that of urban India was 14.24%.
 Food related inflation shot up to 5.1%.
 Fuel prices are one of the reasons for these.

 An important point to keep in mind is that inflation is also an indicator of growth in GDP.
-But, like someone I spoke to this morning said, inflation is a complex issue.
+But, like Ajit said, inflation is a complex issue.
 In general, governments understand that inflation is a part of growth, and that about 3–4% inflation is, in fact, healthy.
 But anything beyond that should raise a red flag.

 ## Can we not even do this for the country

 If you care about the country and the economy, then you must not accept this increase in tax on fuel.
 The reason is simple: if the fuel prices go up, it will push inflation.
 A higher inflation means lower value of money in people's hands.
 Lower value of money in people's hands would lead to less spending.
-Reduced spending will lead to reduced demand, which will in turn lead to less money earned by those producing goods.
+Reduced spending will lead to reduced demand, which will in turn lead to less money earned by those producing the goods.
 This will further reduce the money in people's hands, starting a vicious cycle.

 ## Petrol prices are not in the government’s control